In this article, we are going to guide you about What to Do to Relieve Lower Back Pain – Home Remedies that are very helpful for you.

-People should take care not to heat the skin with ice or fire.
+People should take care not to heat their skin with ice or fire.

 The following stretches may help relieve back pain.
 People should hold each stretch for 30 seconds or as long as it feels comfortable

-Touching the toes: In extension to extending the hamstrings, leaning forward to join your toes will support loosen the muscles in the below back.
+Touching the toes: In extension to extending the hamstrings, leaning forward to join your toes will support loosening the muscles in the below back.

-Cobra Pose: Lying on your belly, with your hands face down by the shoulders, lightly lift your chest so that the top of your head tips toward the roof.
+Cobra Pose: Lying on your belly, with your hands face down by the shoulders, lightly lifting your chest so that the top of your head tips toward the roof.

 Cat-Cow Pose: Starting on your hands and knees, casually alternate between extending your back toward the ceiling and dropping it toward the floor.